thoughtbot/superglue/README.md

 pageKey| `String` | The page key where you want template to be saved in.
 Use your rails `foo_path` helpers. pageSJR| `String` | A rendered BreezyTemplate

-For example, to update a user header when an email changes:
+For example, to update a chat:

 ```ruby
 renderer = MessagesController.renderer.new()